Jaisocx-Tools/Workspace/workspace/ts/www/sites_tools/media_tools/JscFonts_base/README.md

 Similar to cdn, the fonts with styles, importing these fonts, stored once centrally.

-These files are used in the example .html pages of sites tools preview.

-Every filesset small and for one theme the one smaller files pack in one new npm package.

-### Fonts and Images

-The fonts and images,
+The fonts,
-later smaller videos and audios either, used in example .html pages for sites tools preview.
+used in example .html pages for sites tools preview, on demand are to install via yarn add or npm install.

-### The CSS To Import These Fonts Or Images
+### The CSS To Import These Fonts

 The nice fine-tuning .css solutions to set fonts for text blocks.